phengao/hello-world/docs/BoAT_Overall_Design_en.md

 ##### Wallet Interface
 ###### Data structures and function implementations of the wallet interface
-The wallet is a container that stores not only the necessary information for accessing the blockchain but also a key pair structure~~management system~~ and the **blockchain network information structure**.
+The wallet is a container that stores not only the necessary information for accessing the blockchain but also a key pair structure and the **blockchain network information structure**.

 In the data structure of the wallet, the following elements should be included at least:
   + Account private key